sguox002/leetcode/leetcode-all.md

 ->>

 ## graph
+<<-1168	Optimize Water Distribution in a Village    		62.1%	Hard
+given n houses in a village.
+Each house can be provided water via well or pipe. each house either build a well in it and connect a pipe from another well. well cost are given as an array and pipe cost is given by edges [i,j,cost] return the min total cost. consider dig a well the cost to connect a pipe to a virtual node, and then problem is reduce to MST. using greedy union find the get the min cost.
+->>

+<<-1192	Critical Connections in a Network    		49.4%	Hard
+critical edge is not in a cycle. just discard all those edges involved in a cycle.
+- build the adjacency matrix.
+- assign all node unvisited -2 (we need use t-1 for parent)
+- dfs: define rank/time stamp, so that node shall have rank 0 to n-1.
+- how to avoid visiting cycles infinitely: we first mark the node being visited an max n.
+- if the node is visited, return its rank, this rank <= assigned rank. so it is a cycle
+- mark the node in a cycle to n so you don't need to visit it again and again.

+->>

+<<-1203	Sort Items by Groups Respecting Dependencies    		48.6%	Hard
+graph topology sort, do not understand at all.
+->>

 <<-1311	Get Watched Videos by Your Friends    		43.8%	Medium
 n people from 0 to n-1.
 array WatchedVideos[i] are the list of videos watched by ith person